wetheredge/VerTX/README.md

 Most development tasks are run using [`task`](https://taskfile.dev).
 Run `task` without any arguments to get a list of all the tasks available.

+### Simulator

+The simulator allows VerTX to run on Linux with nearly full functionality available through a GTK4 GUI.
+After
+[setting up the network interface][smoltcp-interface], start the simulator with `task simulator:run`.

+> [!NOTE] Networking does not work, yet.

 ## License

 All code outside the `vertx-crsf` subdirectory is licensed under the